lingkeshra10/Microservice-Architecture/README.md

 **PostgreSQL** and **MySQL** are both popular relational database management systems (RDBMS) that belong to the category of relational databases.
 While they share some similarities, they also have distinct features and characteristics.

-**PostgreSQL:** PostgreSQL is an open-source RDBMS known for its robustness, scalability, and extensive feature set.
+**a.
+PostgreSQL:** PostgreSQL is an open-source RDBMS known for its robustness, scalability, and extensive feature set.
 It provides a wide range of advanced features and capabilities, making it suitable for complex and demanding applications.
 Some key features of PostgreSQL include:

 **Data Types:** PostgreSQL offers a rich set of built-in data types, including support for arrays, JSON, XML, and geometric data types.